jprknight/Office365FiddlerExtension/README.md

 Download with the PowerShell deployment script:

 `Invoke-Expression (New-Object Net.WebClient).DownloadString('https://aka.ms/Deploy-Office365FiddlerExtension')`
-### Zip File Download
-<a href="https://aka.ms/O365FiddlerExtensionUpdateUrl" target="_blank">Download the latest release</a> of the Office 365 Fiddler Extension.

 ## Extension Purpose
 This Fiddler Extension is an Office 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.

 ## How To Use The Extension
 1. Reproduce an issue / behaviour: Use Fiddler Classic, FiddlerCap, or FiddlerAnywhere to collect a trace (decrypt traffic) on the computer where the issue is seen.
-Save the result as a SAZ file.
+Save the result as a SAZ file, and transfer to your own computer.
 2. Review the result (SAZ) file: On your own computer install Fiddler Classic, install the extension, and open the SAZ file.

 ## How The Extension Alters The Standard Fiddler UI